qubicmio/rpc20-blog-post/README.md

 ## Summary

 Qubic is moving very quickly and is on the verge of becoming a mature project.
-In order to keep pace with the future, it was necessary to adapt the integration layer to the growing requirements, and with the new architecture, we believe we have succeeded in doing so.
+In order to keep pace with the project growth, it was necessary to adapt the integration layer.
+Let's recall the challenges that we wanted to solve:

+*Load: we can confidentially serve the grown load and are able to scale up with additional query services and/or in the search layer.
+Currently the majority of the requests takes around 100ms from receiving the request until responding, if the service is in the same data center than the search layer (we don't have elastic search clusters in all data centers yet).

+*Data*: as the data is split it's easier to manage now and the searchable data is only a fraction of the total data.
+We are confident to be able to support many more epochs until we need to scale up the search layer.

+*Features*: By using elasticsearch we have a full fledged search engine at hand that provides all the features an API user can dream of.
+While we cannot expose all these features because of performance and security reasons, the new API is much more flexible and extensible than the old one and supports many new use cases.

+We are of the opinion, that all the challenges we faced in the beginning of this year are solved with the new architecture and we are ready for the future.

 Although the changes are not visible to the typical end user, they have a major impact on users of the integration API and on the operation of the integration layer.

 The work does not end here, of course.
-A few more parts need to be completed and refined and then we can focus on new features.
+A few more parts need to be completed and refined and then we can and need to focus on new features.

 All of the code is open source and available at the [qubic github repository](https://github.com/qubic).